Chapter 6:

 As Kain gently placed his hand on her head, Alishia flinched, trying to pull away.

-He took her hand in his, warm and firm, and held her gaze with those strange grey-orange eyes.
+He took her hand in his, warm and firm, and held her gaze.

 Alishia shivered as the cold water lapped against her skin.
-Kain’s voice came again, calm but commanding:
+Kain’s voice came again, calm and not commanding:

 And then… she felt it.

 Her fingers tightened around his.
-The fear didn’t vanish, but it shifted, becoming a strange mixture of awe and anticipation.
-The liquid's chill faded, replaced by a warmth that seemed to radiate from the very core of the lake and through Kain.
+The fear didn’t vanish, but it shifted, becoming a strange mixture of wonder and anticipation.
+The liquid's chill faded, replaced by nostalgia that seemed to radiate from the very core of the lake.

 Then, out of nowhere, a sharp, electric sensation shot through her body.